jensstockhausen/MicroPythonProjects/README.md

 additional python packages used:
 * [esptool](https://github.com/espressif/esptool): tool to flash the firmware.
 * [mpfshell](https://github.com/wendlers/mpfshell): shell based file explorer to automate uploads of scripts.

+## Expanding

+### ESP32
+Need asecond UART? (e.g. for GPS) Think about an ESP32.
+Comes with DAC/ADC and capacitive touch sensors.

+### Visual Sudio Code & PlatformIO
+More control and more frameworks.
+BUT: C++ ;-)

+Take [Visual Studio Code](https://code.visualstudio.com/) and install the [PlatformIO](https://platformio.org/) plugin.
+It installs all required tool chains and manages libraries.